 This video from the O2 Refresh campaign takes a storytelling approach to upselling.
 Instead of going straight for the sale, it sends consumers on a ride into the future.
 As they tell it, upgrading is “like being whisked off on a surprise trip.”
 Doesn’t that sound fun?

-This video marketing example works on several levels:
+Here’s a quick run-down of why this video works on several levels:

 Song and Dance, Burberry-Style